mainwp/mainwp-child-reports/readme.txt

 2. The MainWP Child Reports Settings Screen

 == Changelog ==

+= 1.3 - 8-2-2017 =
+* Fixed: an issue with recording duplicate values for UpdraftPlus backups
+* Fixed: multiple issues with recording backups made by supported plugins
+* Fixed: an issue with recording incorrect values for plugins and themes versions
+* Added: support for Wordfence tokens
+* Added: support for Maintanence tokens
+* Added: support for Page Speed tokens
+* Added: support for Broken Links tokens
+* Updated: system compatibility udpates required by upcoming MainWP Client Reports Extension versoin

 = 1.2 - 11-9-2016 =
 * Fixed: Issue with hiding the plugin in Client Reports